NicolasHug/Surprise/doc/source/knn_inspired.rst

 k-NN inspired algorithms
 ------------------------

-These are algorithm that are directly derived from a basic nearest neighbors approach.
+These are algorithms that are directly derived from a basic nearest neighbors approach.

 .. _actual_k_note: